 If you are homeless or at risk of becoming homeless you should contact Barnet Homes as soon as possible on 020 8610 3539.

-If you are already homeless, Barnet Homes runs an appointment only system.
+If you are already homeless, Barnet Homes runs an appointment only service.

 Telephone: 020 8610 3539 (Open 9am – 5pm Monday to Friday).
 Outside of these hours, if it’s an emergency you can call 020 8359 2000